About male incontinence

 There are five main types of male incontinence:

-- Stress incontinence: This type of male incontinence occurs when outside pressure causes an already weakened bladder to leak urine.
+- Stress incontinence: When outside pressure causes an already weakened bladder to leak urine.
 This outside pressure may come in the form of a cough, laugh or from lifting a heavy object.

-- Urge incontinence: This kind of male incontinence occurs when you get an extremely strong and sudden urge to go to the toilet, but you don’t always make it in time.
+- Urge incontinence: When you get an extremely strong and sudden urge to go to the toilet, but you don’t always make it in time.
 Your bladder may also contract without you wanting it to, causing involuntary urine leakage.

-- Urinary Frequency: Refers to the need to empty your bladder much more frequently than you think is normal.
+- Urinary frequency: The need to empty your bladder much more frequently than you think is normal.

 - Overflow incontinence: This variation of male incontinence occurs when an outlet obstruction like an enlarged prostate prevents you from fully emptying your bladder.
 The bladder overfills and leaks out the excess urine, just like over filling a cup.